 To avoid your veggies being overcooked or underdone, always saute first the ones you think will take more minutes/mins to be done, says, for example, the carrots or taters.
 Make sure the cut on the veggies is similar too.
 The inch size is perfect for it to finish faster.
 When done, add the remaining vegetables you think will be done more quickly than the rest.

-Keep in mind to always use the freshest and newest of components whenever you prepare any meal.
-This is the secret in all recipes.
+Keep in mind to always use the freshest and newest components whenever you prepare any meal.
+It is the secret in all recipes.
 Believe us when we say it does wonder and is different from the elements that are not fresh.

-Lastly, when you cut the meat and veggies, always cut it in the same proportion and size, so when you assemble them, they will be cooked evenly.
+Lastly, when you cut the chicken meat and veggies, always cut them in the same proportion and size, so that when you assemble them, cook them evenly.

-Now you might be thinking of what broiler pastel menus could be significantly served with.
+Now you might be thinking of what chicken pastel recipe could be perfect with.
 We have some fantastic ideas to share with you, but you can also try to do whatever crazy ideas you might think of.

-- Since rice is a staple food for all Pinoys, warm rice is an immediate broiler pastel partner.
-After all, it is a knockout viand for lunch or dinner or in fiesta where rice is ever-present.
+- Since rice is a staple food for all Pinoys, it is an immediate partner of this chicken pastel recipe.
+After all, it is a knockout viand for lunch or dinner or in a fiesta where rice is ever-present.

-- Chili relish– if you are in for a little adventure, you can use chili relish to spice this up.
-Spiciness can make this serving delicious to the taste buds.
+- Chili relish- if you are in for a little adventure, you can put chili relish to spice this up.
+Spiciness can make this serving plate delicious to the taste buds.

-- Soft Drinks or juice – It is not new that any Pinoy would agree, and maybe even you, that soft drinks or any juice would not be excluded on the food table.
-Broiler pastel can be significantly served together with these beverages as any other meal.
+- Soft Drinks or juice - It is not new that any Pinoy would agree, maybe even you, to eliminate soft drinks or any juice from the food table.
+Chicken pastels can be significantly served together with these beverages as with any other meal.

-- Soup – Broiler pastel recipes are food all about creaminess.
-It can make you a little bit feel “umay.”
-You can prepare a soup with a runny, light, and thin consistency like bone soup or better, a bulalo soup, or the classic papaitan would do wonders.
+- Soup - Chicken pastel recipes are food all about creaminess.
+It can make you a little bit feel "umay."
+You can prepare a soup with a runny, light, and thin consistency like bone soup, or better, a bulalo soup, or the classic papaitan would do wonders.

-- Noodles – talking about soup, broiler pastel can be served with noodles, too!
+- Noodles - talking about soup, chicken pastels can be served together with noodles, too!
 Try it and give us some feedback about it!

-- Empanada– since this recipe is naturally stuffed with almost the same elements as the broiler pastel, you can safely serve it with freshly baked empanadas, too!
+- Empanada- since this recipe naturally has almost the same elements as the chicken pastel, you can safely serve it with freshly baked empanadas, too

-- Toasted bread – If you don’t feel like having it with warm rice, you can try eating it with some toasted bread.
-It will be the right combination since broiler pastel stemmed from being a filling on bread.
+- Toasted bread - If you don't feel like having it with rice, you can try eating it with some toasted bread.
+It will be the right combination since chicken pastels stemmed from being a filling on bread.

 You might have perceived that the chicken pastel recipe is a foreign plate before you stumbled upon this blog.
 Now, you are happy to know that it is an original Pinoy salver.
 Further, this meal won't take out too much from your budget, so what are you waiting for?
 We know you are excited, and we can feel you.

-Now that you have learned how to prepare chicken pastel.
+Now that you have learned how to prepare chicken pastels.
 You can already dare to prepare.
 Besides, the name is not too intimidating anymore.
-You have the liberty to add this serving on your menu list while using this guide.
+You have the liberty to add this serving to your menu list while using this guide.
 Plan your lunch menu with this impressive manageable platter and tell us precisely about it!

-For more delicious recipe, visit Eat Like Pinoy!
+For more delicious recipes, visit Eat Like Pinoy!